 What prison conversion actually involves

 People who convert to Islam in prison are not a homogeneous group.
-Some conversions are indeed superficial — social affiliation with a group that offers protection, structure, or status.
-These conversions tend not to persist after release, and the tradition itself has mechanisms for this: a person who converts without conviction is not considered to have genuinely entered the faith in the full Islamic sense.
+Some conversions are indeed superficial: social affiliation with a group that offers protection, structure, or status.
+These conversions tend not to persist after release, and the tradition itself has mechanisms for this.
+A person who converts without conviction is not considered to have genuinely entered the faith in the full Islamic sense.

 Why the environment makes conversion more likely

 Prison removes a specific set of obstacles that prevent serious engagement with religious questions in normal life: distraction, social performance, and the busyness of ordinary existence.
-A person in prison has time — often far too much of it.
+A person in prison has time, often far too much of it.
 They face mortality and failure more directly than most people in comfortable circumstances ever do.
-The questions that religion addresses — what am I? what went wrong? is there any account on which my life is not simply wreckage? — press with unusual force in that environment.
+The questions that religion addresses (what am I? what went wrong? is there any account on which my life is not simply wreckage?) press with unusual force in that environment.

 The counterfactual test

 The implicit claim in the dismissal of prison conversion is that genuine religious conviction requires comfortable, well-educated, socially secure circumstances for it to count.
-This is a form of class bias dressed as epistemological rigour.
-Historically, Islam spread rapidly among marginalised and enslaved populations in early Arabia — the early converts included Bilal ibn Rabah, an enslaved man whose conversion was so genuine that he became one of the most honoured figures in Islamic history.
+The claim is a form of class bias dressed as epistemological rigour.
+Historically, Islam spread rapidly among marginalised and enslaved populations in early Arabia.
+The early converts included Bilāl ibn Rabāḥ, an enslaved man whose conversion was so genuine that he became one of the most honoured figures in Islamic history.
 The fact that people encounter truth in conditions of hardship and vulnerability does not make the truth they encounter less true.

 What it is actually evidence of

 If Islam were simply a religion of social respectability and comfortable middle-class spirituality, prison would be the last place to find converts.
-The fact that it spreads in prison is evidence that Islam addresses something deeper than social aspiration: the basic questions of accountability, mercy, and the possibility of beginning again that matter most acutely to people who have most directly confronted their own capacity for serious failure.
+The fact that Islam spreads in prison is evidence that Islam addresses something deeper than social aspiration: the basic questions of accountability, mercy, and the possibility of beginning again that matter most acutely to people who have most directly confronted their own capacity for serious failure.